 You’ll have the support of a dedicated team who will help you with any challenges you may face - from help with navigating our online learning platform to advice on what you need to do to pass the course and meet deadlines.

 Once you have secured your place on the course, you will be invited to an Online Induction Day Webinar.
 This will give you the opportunity to participate in study skills workshops on Harvard Referencing, scientific and reflective writings, and levels of evidence in preparation for your studies.

 It is not compulsory for you to attend our Induction Day, but it is recommended as it’ll provide you with a sturdy introduction to the course.

-Students are expected in the first eight weeks to interact with their tutor on a weekly basis.
-Students select a specific project and submit a project summary/proposal (approximately 1500 words).
+Students are expected in the first 8 weeks to interact with their tutor on a weekly basis.
+Students select a specific project and submit a project summary/proposal (approximately 1,500 words).

-The student and tutor will interact weekly on the dedicated students/tutor discussion area or through any other means of communication deemed appropriate by both parties (telephone/SKYPE/email).
+Once the proposal has been approved, the professional project (10,500 words) itself is then completed through online guidance and supervision offered by the tutor.
+The student and tutor will interact regularly (weekly) on the dedicated students/tutor discussion area or through any other means of communication deemed appropriate by both parties (telephone/SKYPE/email).
 Note of any verbal communication with the tutor is recorded in the student's journal by the student.